 This can become a long term issue that both you and they have to contend with.

-Luckily, your dog would need to be eating truly extensive amounts of cabbage over quite the long period of time to really bring this kind of risk to bear, but many dog owners are cautious enough to simply cook the cabbage before serving it to really eliminate any complications.
+Luckily, your dog would need to be eating truly extensive amounts of cabbage over quite a long period to bring this kind of risk to bear, but many dog owners are cautious enough to simply cook the cabbage before serving it to eliminate any complications.